Current liberal education requirements

 |Social Sciences||3 credits||Social Sciences courses|

-The designated themes are topics that are central to an understanding of contemporary life.
-Investigating these themes will help prepare you to become a knowledgeable, ethical, and engaged public citizen.
-Students admitted in fall 2010 or later are required to satsify four of these five themes.
+The designated themes are topics central to an understanding of contemporary life.
+Investigating these themes helps prepare students to become knowledgeable, ethical, and engaged public citizens.
+Students are required to satsify four of the five themes.

 |Requirements for students admitted after fall 2010||Required credits||Course lists|